JamiuAfolabi/autochek/README.md

         - Save the result in [Output.csv](https://github.com/JamiuAfolabi/autochek/blob/main/question_one/output.csv)

-- IMPLEMENTATION WITH PYTHON
+### IMPLEMENTATION WITH PYSPARK
-- Pyspark
+  - This method is highly efficient when integrated with HDFS.
+This should be considered when the dataset is very large.
+It supports Multiprocessing, hence, increasing the speed of transformation